fgardavaud/ProtoEnhance/README.md

 A compressed CT images sample folder for brain localization have been included in this repo for testing purpose.
 To do so, you have to decompress the 7-zip archive with additional software such as [7-zip](https://www.7-zip.org) on Windows or [Keka](https://www.keka.io/en/) on macOS.

-The whole CT images database is available on the [French society of medical physics software database](http://www.sfpm.asso.fr/download/index.php?act=download&id=208)
+The whole CT images database is available at this [link](https://drive.google.com/file/d/1gHHRTv2LkE8c3-3aNpRTc2L9JnsLl4Ud/view?usp=sharing)

 -----